InnocentusLime/innocentusLime.github.io/content/blog/rust_arconoid.md

 * On desktop -- we use `A` and `D` to move the arcanoid paddle
 * On mobile -- we use on-screen buttons to move the paddle

 For that I have written the `Ui` struct in the `ui.rs` module.
-It is responisble for reading the user input and (if needed) draw the controls on the screen.
+It is responsible for reading the user input and (if needed) draw the controls on the screen.
 The input requests are encoded as a bunch of flags like that:

 ```rust
 #[derive(Clone, Copy, Debug)]